aishna12/EDA-on-Airbnb-Germany/README.md

 ## Data Source

-The data has been downloaded from [Inside Airbnb](http://insideairbnb.com/get-the-data.html) website on 22 February 2021. we have total number of 25104 rows and 74 columns in our dataset.
+The data has been downloaded from [Inside Airbnb](http://insideairbnb.com/get-the-data.html) website on 22 February 2021.
+We have total number of 25104 rows and 74 columns in our dataset.

 <!--TOOLS-->
 ## Tools